 - 5.3.1.
 This category can be used where the applicant's partner (and/or the applicant if they are in the UK with permission to work) is in salaried or non-salaried employment at the date of application, but has not been with the same employer and/or not earning the income level relied upon in the application for at least 6 months prior to the date of application.
 It can therefore be used by those who have been with their current employer for less than 6 months, or who have been with their current employer for at least 6 months but earning a variable income and wish to be considered in this category rather than under Category A. - 5.3.2.
+Where the applicant wishes to rely on their own employment income (where they are in the UK with permission to work) as well as that of their partner, the employment and non-employment income of both parties must be calculated under Category A or Category B; those categories cannot be used in combination.
+See example (d) below.

-Under Category B, the financial requirement must be met and evidenced in two parts. - 5.3.3.
-First, where the applicant's partner and/or the applicant (if they are in the UK with permission to work) is in salaried employment at the date of application and has been with the same employer, or earning the amount relied upon, for less than the last 6 months, they can count the gross annual salary at the date of application towards the financial requirement. - 5.3.4.
-Gross income from non-salaried employment will be counted on the same basis as income from salaried employment where the person has been with the same employer, or earning the amount relied upon, for less than 6 months at the date of application. - 5.3.5.
+- 5.3.3.
+Under Category B, the financial requirement must be met and evidenced in two parts. - 5.3.4.
+First, where the applicant's partner and/or the applicant (if they are in the UK with permission to work) is in salaried employment at the date of application and has been with the same employer, or earning the amount relied upon, for less than the last 6 months, they can count the gross annual salary at the date of application towards the financial requirement.
+There is no required minimum period for this current employment, provided that the requirements for specified evidence under paragraph 2 of Appendix FM-SE can be met in respect of it. - 5.3.5.
+Gross income from non-salaried employment will be counted on the same basis as income from salaried employment where the person has been with the same employer, or earning the amount relied upon, for less than 6 months at the date of application. - 5.3.6.
 Non-salaried employment includes that paid at an hourly or other rate (and the number and/or pattern of hours required to be worked may vary) or paid an amount which varies according to the work undertaken.
-Salaried employment includes that paid at a minimum fixed rate (usually annual) which is usually subject to a contractual minimum number of hours to be worked. - 5.3.6.
+Salaried employment includes that paid at a minimum fixed rate (usually annual) which is usually subject to a contractual minimum number of hours to be worked. - 5.3.7.
 The only difference in Category B between salaried and non-salaried employment is how gross annual salary or employment income at the date of application is calculated: